-Lava Claims 'Hundreds' More Homes on Hawaii's Big Island, Officials Say
+Lava Claims 'Hundreds' More Homes On Hawaii's Big Island, Officials Say

-A wide, slow-moving river of lava from the Kilauea volcano has claimed hundreds of additional homes in the southeastern corner of Hawaii's Big Island, officials say, marking what could be the most destructive day of the now monthlong volcanic eruption.
+A wide, slow-moving river of lava from Kilauea volcano has claimed hundreds of additional homes in the southeastern corner of Hawaii's Big Island, officials say, marking what could be the most destructive day of the now monthlong volcanic eruption.

 Officials are still working to get an accurate count of damaged structures, but a flight by the U.S. Geological Survey shows blackened lava inundating a section of coastline that was once covered with lush forest and dotted by homes.
 The flow's forward edge is now pouring into the sea, filling the once-popular Kapoho Bay.

-"We don't have an estimate yet, but safe to say that hundreds of homes were lost," says Janet Snyder, a spokeswoman for Hawaii County, told reporters.
+"We don't have an estimate yet, but safe to say that hundreds of homes were lost," Janet Snyder, a spokeswoman for Hawaii County, told reporters.

-That would more than double the 117 homes that have been confirmed as destroyed during the ongoing eruption.
+That would more than double the 117 homes that have been confirmed as destroyed during the continuing eruption.

 No injuries were reported in the most recent flow.